Estate Planning & Trusts

 Charitable and Exempt Organization Representation

-Our lawyers represent private foundations and other charitable organizations of regional and national importance.
-In addition, lawyers assist clients with the establishment of private family foundations.
-Lawyers also advise clients on structuring various types of lifetime and testamentary charitable giving.
+We represent private foundations and other charitable organizations of regional and national importance.
+In addition, our attorneys assist clients with the establishment of private family foundations and also advise clients on structuring various types of lifetime and testamentary charitable giving.

 Tax Controversy Matters

-Our trusts and estates lawyers frequently represent clients before the Internal Revenue Service and, if necessary, in various state and federal courts, in connection with estate and gift tax audits, and other tax controversies.
-Lawyers usually work on these matters in conjunction with the firm’s litigation attorneys.
+Our trusts and estates practice frequently represents clients before the Internal Revenue Service and, if necessary, in various state and federal courts, in connection with estate and gift tax audits, and other tax controversies.
+Our attorneys work on these matters in conjunction with the Balch's litigation practice.

 Will Contests and Other Court Proceedings

-Lawyers handle will contests and litigation seeking the proper construction of wills and trusts.
-Estate lawyers appear before courts and call upon the support of lawyers from the litigation practice in the case of contested matters.
+We handle will contests and litigation seeking the proper construction of wills and trusts.
+Attorneys in the estate practice appear before courts and call upon the support of lawyers from the litigation practice in the case of contested matters.